 Road Traffic Accidents Leading To Amputated Toe Injuries

-In order to answer the question, I had a serious car accident and lost a toe, how much is a toe worth? you would first need to discern if the accident was the fault of a third-party.
+In order to answer the question, I had a serious car accident and lost a toe, how much is a toe worth? you would first need to discern if the accident was the fault of a third party.
 If it wasn’t the answer would be zero.
-In order to prove liability, fi you are involved in a road traffic accident, do the following:
+In order to prove liability, if you are involved in a road traffic accident, do the following:

 - Take photographs or video footage of the scene of the accident, all drivers, and all vehicles including their registration plates.